GridPlus/lattice-connect/README.md

 npm i && npm run build
 ```

-### Running Locally

-You can run this module locally with one simple command:
+You can now start the process with

 ```
 npm start